ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/urine_nutrient_solution.md

 If we use 860 grams of water, then to achieve a 1:150 ratio we would add 5.73 grams of urine.

-860 grams of water is the just about the top spill line of the yogurt container (32oz container)
+860 grams of water is just about the top spill line of the yogurt container (32oz container)

 //----//